Coffee and Diabetes - How Caffeine Affects Type 2 Diabetics

 While more research needs to be done before any recommendations can be made

-about how coffee affects diabetes (or the risk of diabetes), the results of the
+about how coffee affects diabetes (or the risk of diabetes),

-- Several studies showed that participants who drank caffeinated coffee
+suggests that participants who drank caffeinated coffee

 lowered their risk of getting diabetes, when compared with